IS2AI/TFW/README.md

 python visualize_dataset.py --dataset PATH_TO_DATASET/TFW/val/ --set indoor
 ```
 ## Training
+First, convert the dataset to the yolo format using the `dataset2yolo.ipynb` notebook.
-To train the [YOLOv5](https://github.com/ultralytics/yolov5) models on our TFW dataset:
+Then, follow these steps to train the [YOLOv5](https://github.com/ultralytics/yolov5) models on our TFW dataset:
 1. Download the YOLOv5 repository and install the necessary packages:
 ```
 $ git clone https://github.com/ultralytics/yolov5